Novel ribosomes

 … towards genetic code expansion: Expansion beyond the current 64 codons allow new substrates to be introduced site-specifically while preserving all canonical tRNA:codon pairs.
 By incorporating novel tRNAs that form not three, but four base pairs with the mRNA.
 Preliminary research shows that ribosomes can be evolved to better accept quadruplet tRNAs and reliably undergo a +1 frameshift.

-The creation of custom specialized ribosomes is a transformative technology for enhanced protein production and creating novel bioactive drugs, and would interface well with existing efforts at the NIH/NCI in molecular medicine and protein technologies.
+The creation of custom specialized ribosomes is a transformative technology for enhanced protein production and creating novel bioactive compounds, and would interface well with industry efforts in molecular medicine, protein technologies, and Agri-Food sciences.

 Further reading: